 – Use a wrapped receipt for a zero-cost lumper payment

-– Receive a rebate on every fuel transaction so you don’t have to go out of route looking for a particular brand of fuel
+– Get a rebate on fuel to avoid going out of route in search of a particular brand

 – Get reimbursed for lumper expenses with real-time receipts